TheJelmega/prog-lang/design/README.md

 A module is a container of zero or more items.

-A module item introduses a a new named module into the tree of modules making up the current artifact.
+A module item introduces a a new named module into the tree of modules making up the current artifact.
 Modules can be nested arbitrarily.

-_TODO: exmaple_
+_TODO: example_

-Modules adn types share the same namespace.
+Modules and types share the same namespace.
 Declaring a named type with the same name as a module in a scope is forbidden; that is, any item cannot shadow the name of a module in the scope and vice versa.
 Items brought into scope with a `use` also have this restriction.